connectomicslab/connectomemapper3/paper/paper.md

-  made symmetric by projecting the right hemisphere labels to the left hemisphere, matching the boundaries of the projected regions of the left hemisphere to the boundaries of the original regions of the left hemisphere, applying this transformation to the rest of the scales, and saving each parcellation scale in a Freesurfer annotation file.
+  made symmetric by projecting the right hemisphere labels to the left hemisphere, matching the boundaries of the projected regions of the left hemisphere to the boundaries of the original regions of the left hemisphere, applying this transformation to the rest of the scales, and saving each parcellation scale of each hemisphere in a Freesurfer annotation file.

+After the resampling of the fsaverage cortical surface onto the individual cortical surface, CMP3 maps the parcellation annotation files to the individual space and generate the volumetric parcellation for each scale.
-After generating the volumetric parcellations from the annotation files, one can now decide whether to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and/or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
+Then, one can now decide whether to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and/or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
 All segmented structures are combined at the end of the process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.